Blood pressure monitors for home

 TIPS FOR MONITORING YOUR BLOOD PRESSURE

-- Practice using the monitor with your provider to make sure you are taking your blood pressure correctly.
+- Practice using the monitor with your doctor or nurse to make sure you are taking your blood pressure correctly.

 - Your arm should be supported, with your upper arm at heart level and feet on the floor (back supported, legs uncrossed).

-- It is best to measure your blood pressure after you rest for at least 5 minutes.
+- It's best to measure your blood pressure after you rest for at least 5 minutes.

 - Take at least 2 readings 1 minute apart in the morning before taking medicines and in evening before eating supper.
 Try to measure and record BP daily for 5 days and then report your results to your provider.